 Mr Roberts said it is scandalous that so much time and money has been spent on what he calls a dog's breakfast of a bill.
 He said it is an insult to the community and should be voted down.

-Next story in Political: Commission won't bend rules for Dunne
+Next story in Politics: Commission won't bend rules for Dunne

 Copyright © 2013, Radio New Zealand